 For an exciting 2.2-mile hike on an undeveloped trail through a colorful canyon, make your way to Rainbow Canyon, located south of Blair Valley in Anza-Borrego Desert State Park.
 A bit of scrambling is required on this hike, to climb several sloped dry falls within the canyon.
-There is 250 feet of elevation gain between the trailhead and the turnaround point, with plenty to see along the way.
+This hike has 300 feet of elevation gain between the trailhead and the turnaround point, with plenty to see along the way.

 From the unmarked trailhead along route S2, begin hiking northeast toward Rainbow Canyon.
 Follow the path up the wash, crossing a metal fence toward the mouth of the canyon, 1/3 of a mile from the trailhead.
 The alluvial fan below the canyon is surprisingly lush, populated by agave and cholla cacti.
 Ahead, these desert plants broaden the spectrum in the already colorful canyon.
 Rainbow Canyon does not appear to be a large water source, and one wonders how the vegetation can be so vibrant here.
 Aside from several smooth pour-overs, there is little evidence of water flowing down the canyon.
 Perhaps there is more going on underground than meets the eye.

 Not long after entering Rainbow Canyon, and just under half a mile from the start, you will arrive at the first of eight dry falls.
 Make your way over the angled six-foot dry falls and continue up the canyon through pronounced rock walls.
 None of the dry falls are too vertical or too challenging to be climbed by fit hikers, and ropes are not needed.